 Skip to main content

-One of the perks of receiving Conditional Lawful Permanent Residence status (i.e., a conditional 2-year green card) through marriage to a U.S. citizen is that you typically become eligible to apply for U.S. citizenship through the Naturalization process within 3 years of receiving your conditional green card.
-The good news is that your time as a conditional resident counts towards the 3-year continuous residence requirement for the purpose of Naturalization.
+One of the perks of receiving Conditional Lawful Permanent Residence status (i.e., a conditional 2-year green card) through marriage to a U.S. citizen is that you typically become eligible to apply for U.S. Citizenship through the Naturalization process within three years of receiving your green card.
+The good news is that your time as a conditional resident counts towards the 3-year requirement for Naturalization.

-However, many conditional residents wonder whether or not they may pursue the Naturalization process while they have an I-751, Petition to Remove Conditions on Residence, pending adjudication with the USCIS.
-The short answer is yes, they can!
+However, many conditional residents wonder whether it is possible to pursue the Naturalization process while they have a pending Form I-751, Petition to Remove Conditions on Residence.
+The short answer is that “it depends.”

-Even if you have submitted Form I-751 with the USCIS and you have not yet received an approval of the application or your physical 10-year green card, you may still be eligible to pursue the Naturalization process by submitting Form N-400, Application for Naturalization, while your I-751 application is still undergoing processing.
+Suppose you have submitted Form I-751 with the USCIS, you have yet to receive approval of the application, and you are still waiting on your physical 10-year green card.
+In that case, you may still be eligible to pursue the Naturalization process by submitting Form N-400, Application for Naturalization, even while your I-751 application is still undergoing processing.

 Attention: This article was written to provide general information, which should not be construed as legal advice.
 If you are seeking advice on a specific legal matter, you are encouraged to contact our law firm directly and schedule a consultation with our Immigration Attorney for a thorough review of your case.